 Once the roller is on the floor, you will simply roll your leg over as you concentrate on the calf area.
 Amazon has a really good selection of Foam Rollers, you really do not need a super fancy one.
 A simple one like this one should be perfect for you.

 Start by bracing your hands on a post or a wall, then extend your legs behind you as far as possible.
 As you stretch out your leg, ensure that you keep both heels flat.

 According to Leading Edge Physical Therapy, dry needling is also an effective remedy for calf tightness.
 This approach is basically an imitation of the common acupuncture, and it was introduced in the Western Countries to replace the traditional Chinese medicine.

 This approach entails the placement of tiny needles in the target muscle groups.
 Since you will be solving the calf tightness, the needles will be placed into your calf muscles.
-It helps to solve shortened and fatigued muscles
+It helps to solve shortened and fatigued muscles.

 Start by sitting down on the floor as you stretch your legs in front.
 As you do this, straighten your back and loop the band around one of your footballs, then flex your foot backward towards you.

 Your heels should be hanging off at this point, then drop them on the step level and hold for around 30 seconds.
 As you do this, avoid bouncing to make the stretch gentle and effective enough.

-STANDING CALF RAISES
+7. STANDING CALF RAISES

 With this drill, you will stand on a flat ground with your feet wide apart to be in line with your shoulders.
 Hold the back of a chair as you rise to your feet balls, and hold the position for about 10 seconds.